hansikagollen/Tic-Tac-Toe-Game/README.md

-This is my first JAVASCRIPT PROJECT of  the game TIC-TAC-TOE
+This is my first JAVASCRIPT PROJECT of  the game TIC-TAC-TOE Author-Hansika Gollen